arcee-ai/mergekit/docs/create_a_merge_method.md

 ## Group kernels

-Group kernels operate directly on one logical output at a time, without allocating packing buffers.
+Group kernels operate on one output at a time.
 Use them for simple methods, algorithms that need tensor metadata, or work that does not benefit from vectorization:

 ```python
 import torch